zetxqx/gateway-api-inference-extension/site-src/index.md

 # Introduction

+???+ warning

+    Some portions of this site may be out of date with the v1.0.0 release candidate.
+    Updates under active development!

 Gateway API Inference Extension is an official Kubernetes project that optimizes self-hosting Generative Models on Kubernetes.

 The overall resource model focuses on 2 new inference-focused